 The one that is making you camp out with your head leaning over the toilet bowl.
 The feeling that makes you want to sleep the day away – but it won’t let you sleep.

 Congratulations, mama, you’re pregnant!
-But I bet the last thing you feel like doing right now is celebrating the fact that you’re pregnant.
-Yes, pregnancy is totally a miracle, but it might not feel like that right now.
+But I bet the last thing you feel like doing right now is celebrating.
+Yes, pregnancy is totally a miracle, but it probably doesn’t feel as much like a miracle right now as it does a not-so-fun-roller-coaster-ride.

 (THIS POST MAY CONTAIN AFFILIATE LINKS FOR YOUR CONVENIENCE.
 YOU CAN READ OUR DISCLOSURE POLICY HERE.)